virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 }
 ```

-Your own script installers will be in files if a similar format - the major difference will be the script ID, which appears in each function name after the word `script_`, like `phpbb` in the example above.
+Your own web app installers will be in files of a similar format - the major difference will be the app ID, which appears in each function name after the word `script_`, like `phpbb` in the example above.

-Script installers that are local to your Virtualmin installation are stored in the `/etc/webmin/virtual-server/scripts` directory.
-In most cases, each script is just a single `.pl` file, but it is possible for other source or support files to be part of the script too.
-In general though, most script installers download the files they need from the website of the application that they are installing.
+Web app installers that are local to your Virtualmin installation are stored in the `/etc/webmin/virtual-server/scripts` directory.
+In most cases, each installer is just a single `.pl` file, but it is possible for other source or support files to be part of the installer too.
+In general though, most web app installers download the files they need from the website of the application that they are installing.

-### Script installer IDs
+### Web app installer IDs

-Every script installer has a unique ID, which must consist of only letters, numbers and the underscore character.
-The ID determines both the installer filename (i.e. `phpbb.pl`), and the names of functions within the script (which must be like `script_phpbb_desc` as in the example above).
+Every web app installer has a unique ID, which must consist of only letters, numbers and the underscore character.
+The ID determines both the installer filename (i.e. `phpbb.pl`), and the names of functions within the installer (which must be like `script_phpbb_desc` as in the example above).

 The same ID cannot be used by two different installers on the same system, even if one is built-in to Virtualmin and one is custom.
 For this reason, when writing an installer you should select an ID that is unlikely to clash with any that might be included in Virtualmin in the future.

-### The lifetime of a script
+### The lifetime of a web app

-Virtualmin allows multiple instances of a single script to be installed, either on different domains or in different directories of the same domain.
-The installer defines the steps that must be taken to setup a script in some directory, in object-oriented coding parlance, it is like a **class**, while installed scripts are **objects**.
+Virtualmin allows multiple instances of a single web app to be installed, either on different domains or in different directories of the same domain.
+The installer defines the steps that must be taken to setup an app in some directory, in object-oriented coding parlance, it is like a **class**, while installed web apps are **objects**.

-When a script is installed via the web interface, Virtualmin performs the following steps :
+When a web app is installed via the web interface, Virtualmin performs the following steps :

 1. Checks if all required dependencies are satisfied, such as required commands, a database and a website.
 2. If the script uses PHP, checks that the versions it supports are available on the system.
 3. Displays a form asking for installation options, such as the destination directory and database.
 4. Parses inputs from the form.
-5. Checks if the same script is already installed in the selected directory.
+5. Checks if the same web app is already installed in the selected directory.
 6. Configures the domain's website to use the correct PHP version.
-7. Downloads files needed by the script, such as its source code.
+7. Downloads files needed by the web app, such as its source code.
 8. Installs any needed PHP, Node.js, Perl or Python modules.
-9. Calls the script's install function.
+9. Calls the installer's install function.
 This typically does the following:
-        - Records the fact that the script has been installed.
+        - Records the fact that the web app has been installed.
-        - Configures PHP for the domain, to set any options that the script has requested.
+        - Configures PHP for the domain, to set any options that the web app has requested.
         - Restarts Apache.

-### Script installer implementation
+### Web app installer implementation

-In this section, the functions that each script installer must implement will be covered.
-Not all functions are mandatory, as some deal with PHP dependencies that make no sense if your script does not use PHP or if it has no non-core modules.
-The example code for each function is taken from the Wordpress blog installer, in `wordpress.pl`.
+In this section, the functions that each web app installer must implement will be covered.
+Not all functions are mandatory, as some deal with PHP dependencies that make no sense if your app does not use PHP or if it has no non-core modules.
+The example code for each function is taken from the WordPress blog installer, in `wordpress.pl`.
 This is a PHP application whose installation process is relatively simple, yet common to many other PHP programs.

-In your own script, you would of course replace `scriptname` with the script ID you have selected.
+In your own installer, you would of course replace `scriptname` with the app ID you have selected.
-Also, just like a Perl module, make sure your install script file ends with the line:
+Also, just like a Perl module, make sure your installer file ends with the line:

 ```text
 1;